-Being in the marines and a uber driver, your buttons get pushed, mostly on the uber trips.
-Other drivers just are crazy and sometimes I say a few choice words in my mind.
-Do you ever notice that when you curse, most the time it’s when your mad?
+Being in the marines and a uber driver, your buttons get pushed, mostly on uber trips.
+Other drivers are just crazy and sometimes I say a few choice words in my mind.
+Do you ever notice that when you curse, most of the time it’s when you’re mad?
 Anger plays a role in your ungodly speech.
 Harvesting anger and bitterness in your heart will be what produces words that you may not want to be speaking, but you still speak.

 Controlling what we say is a key part of living the Christian Experience.
 It starts with examining yourself.
 Look at your Heart, ask yourself, “Why am I angry?

-This 2nd part of what James said seem off as we read it.
+This next part of what James said seems off as we read it.
 “Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world.”

-We already covered what we say part.
+We already covered what we say.
 Now, what do we do?
-This one, I had a few days to think about, I wanted to make sure I explained this the best way possible.
+This one, I took a few days to think about, I wanted to make sure I explained this the best way possible.
 First, this verse doesn’t mean what you think it means.
 We can read over this verse and think, “Is James saying we have to shut off our lives to the outside world and live in a group home taking care of windows and small kids?”
-No he isn’t, he is using this as a picture or an example of how we need to live our life.
+No, he isn’t, he is using this as a picture or an example of how we need to live our life.

-Sorry Watermark Community Church, but i’m going to use you as an example of what not to do.
+Sorry Watermark Community Church, but I’m going to use you as an example of what not to do.
 By now, you should now that homelessness was part of my story.
-I sleep outside Watermark for 3 years.
+I slept outside Watermark for 3 years.
 The first year, I was a member.
-The church didn’t help me, but the cops came all the time waking me up at 2am, harrassing me.
-Recently I learned of 2 other people that they too got no help from watermark when they faced hard times.
-Watermark Pastor Todd Wagner told the church many times how watermark will help its members if they became homeless, but now I’m learning, I wasn’t the only member they turn a blind eye to.
+The church didn’t help me, but the cops came all the time waking me up at 2 am, harrassing me.
+Recently I learned of two other people that they too got no help from watermark when they faced hard times.
+Watermark Pastor Todd Wagner told the church many times how Watermark will help its members if they become homeless, but now I’m learning, I wasn’t the only member they turned a blind eye to.

-A few time’s a was offered help by close friends, food and money that one time when my car broke down.
+A few times I was offered help by close friends, food, and money which one time when my car broke down.
 Now I’m back up and I have a place to live, hearing about this person about to be homeless, I told them, my door is wide open.